JSQLParser/JSqlParser/README.md

 ## JSqlParser

 JSqlParser is a SQL statement parser.
 It translates SQLs in a traversable hierarchy of Java classes.
 JSqlParser is not limited to one database but provides support for a lot of specials of Oracle, SqlServer, MySQL, PostgreSQL ...
-To name some it has support for Oracles join syntax using (+), PostgreSQLs cast syntax using ::, relational operators like != and so on.
+To name some, it has support for Oracles join syntax using (+), PostgreSQLs cast syntax using ::, relational operators like != and so on.

 ## Contributions
 To help JSqlParsers development you are encouraged to provide